bozdaglab/NRPreTo/README.md

 containing 3016 NR sequences which are phylogenetically classified into seven subfamilies with each subfamily containing NR sequences from different animal species.

+#Feature generation using iFeature package

+Feature generation was done using the standalone version of iFeature package as per the instructions described in the github repository at https://github.com/Superzchen/iFeature. iFeature is an open source Python-based toolkit for generating a multitude of descriptors for protein and peptide sequences.
+For this study we calculated 13,494 descriptors which belong to seven descriptor groups shown in table 6.
+We downloaded iFeature package provided in their github repository and followed the instructions to calculate the above mentioned seven descriptor group individually which were concatenated later leading to 13,494 descriptors.

 ## Script Description

 #### main.py